flo-stilz/Audio-Key-Estimation/README.md

 </table>

-The following Cod is compatible with PyTorch 1.7.
+The following Code is compatible with PyTorch 1.8.
 Please create a new conda environment via running the following cell after cloning this repository:
 <pre lang="shell">conda create --name <env> --file requirements.txt</pre>

+Please, also make sure to store the Data in a folder called "Data" in the same main folder than contains this project e.g. main_folder/Audio-Key-Estimation -> main_folder/Data.

+## Training & Evaluation

+You can train your model via running the following command:
+<pre lang="shell">python train_model.py --gpu <'GPU-NUMBER'></pre>

+To evaluate a trained model, look up the lightning_logs version number of the specific model and run the following command:
+<pre lang="shell">python eval.py --gpu <'GPU-NUMBER'> --version <'VERSION-NUMBER'></pre>
+Note: Make sure that any architecture changes that deviate from default in train_model.py are also entered for eval.py.

+When testing the architecture for transposition equivariance, just run the following command:
+<pre lang="shell">python equivariance_test.py</pre>

+For each of the scripts additional console commands exist which either change input dimensions, architecture designs, learning hyperparameters and so on.
+You can find the precise descriptions within the respective scripts.